o2r-project/erc-spec/docs/user-guide/index.md

 For using tools or services for creation and validation of ERCs, please see the [developer guide](../dev-guide/index.md).

 <div class="alert note" markdown="block">
-This is a draft specification.
+This is a draft.
 If you have comments or suggestions please file them in the <a href="https://github.com/o2r-project/erc-spec/issues">issue tracker</a>.
-If you have explicit changes please fork the <a href="">git repo</a> and submit a pull request.
+If you have explicit changes please fork the <a href="https://github.com/o2r-project/erc-spec">git repo</a> and submit a pull request.
 </div>

 ## Step 1: create workspace